 Many whiplash injuries have quite a slow onset.
 Therefore, this often makes them quite difficult to diagnose by yourself without real medical attention from a qualified professional.
 Sometimes, someone who gets a whiplash injury will not feel any effects of their damage for hours, days or even weeks after the car accident that caused it.
 Even in extremely serious whiplash cases, it may take over 12 hours before any painful symptoms are felt.
 Whiplash symptoms are even more tricky to self-diagnose because they can even occur in supposedly “trivial” car accidents where the cars were going less than 10 miles per hour and no damage to the cars occurred.
 However, this doesn’t mean that your body or neck didn’t get damaged as well!

 As a result of the usual slow onset of symptoms from whiplash injuries, many people will avoid seeking the proper medical attention because they are either hoping their pain will just go away naturally or because they haven’t yet linked their neck pain with their recent car accident.
 This is why if you have been in a car crash, you have to make sure that you get properly checked as soon as possible for a whiplash neck injury so that it doesn’t become more severe and debilitating.
-Otherwise, you run the risk of suffering from long-term effects of a whiplash neck injury that include:
+Otherwise, you run the risk of suffering from long-term effects of a whiplash neck injury (cervical spinal stenosis) that include:

 - Pain and/or stiffness in the neck

 - Shoulder pain

 - Weakness or numbness in the limbs or extremities